 This animal park offers a unique experience in a natural environment, surrounded by Canadian wildlife.
 See moose, elk, bison, wolves, bears, deer, caribou, arctic foxes, and much more in their natural habitat.
 Drive the 12 km trail on board your own car or in a caged 4x4.
-The site also offers an old farm, a reconstructed trading post, picnic areas and playgrounds, a snack bar, a gift shop, activities and several walking trails.
+The site also offers an old farm, a reconstructed trading post, picnic areas and playgrounds, a snack bar, a restaurant, a gift shop, activities and several walking trails.

 Open year-round.
 Spring/fall: 10 a.m. to 6 p.m.; Summer: 9 a.m. to 7 p.m.; Winter: 10 a.m. to 5 p.m.

 This park on the north shore of the Ottawa River, part of Québec's SÉPAQ national park network, was created to protect the extensive wetlands within the park.
 It is also recognized as a major resting place for Canada geese during the migration period.
 The park offers a number of activities such as hiking, with many trails from which you can discover the marshland flora and fauna.

 The park also offers 30 km of bike trails through the scenic Petite Presqu'île, Grande Presqu'île and Thurso sectors.
 Rent a canoe, rowboat, kayak or paddleboard to explore the park's bays and marshes.
 There is even a beach, a swimming pool and water games to help you cool off on a hot day.
 Rentals are available at the Discovery and Visitors Centre.

 PLAISANCE NATIONAL PARK

 Season: The park is open year-round, but the period during which services are available varies according to sector.

 Entrance fee: $9.00/adult/day and free for youth aged 17 and under.